oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/IntroToRayTracingWithEmbree/README.md

 Open the resulting file: `triangle_geometry_oneapi.png` with an image viewer.

-## Objective
+## Scene Description

-### Scene Description
+### Geometric Objects

 1. The code renders an image of two geometric objects from a perspective camera.
 The first object is a cube.
 The cube consists of 8 vertices, 12 triangles, and 6 faces.
 Triangles are our primitive geometric object.
-2. The cube is of size 2 x 2 x 2 units and is centered about the origin in world space.
+2. The cube is of size 2 x 2 x 2 units and is centered about the origin in (x,y,z) cartesian world space.
 Each cube face (group of two triangles) is given a new color.
 3. The second object is our ground plane.
 The ground plane consists of 4 vertices, 2 triangles, and 1 face.
 The ground plane is red.
 4. The ground plane is 20 x 20 units in world space.
 The center of the ground plane is 0, -2, 0 in cartesian (x,y,z) coordinate world space.
 The plane is coplanar with y=-2;

-5. A light is defined in the direction of -1, -1, -1.
+### Light
-6. A perspective camera is positioned at 1.5, 1.5, -1.5.
-The camera faces the center of the cube.
+1. An infinite-distanced directional light is defined.
+The light is traveling in the direction of -1, -1, -1.

 ### Camera Transform and Ray Casts

-1. The virtual camera is positioned at 1.5, 1.5, -1.5 in cartesian (x,y,z) world space.
+1. A perspective camera is positioned at 1.5, 1.5, -1.5 in cartesian (x,y,z) world space.
 The camera is looking at the origin 0, 0, 0.
 The camera is thus facing the center of the cube.
 2. The world 'up' direction is aligned with the positive y axis (0, 1, 0).
 3. The camera is defined with an angular field of vision, specifically 90 degrees.
 It is also given as a width and height in pixels.
 We use the image aspect ratio, the field of vision, camera position, and camera look-at point to transform each ray cast based on which pixel is being computed.
 5. All image pixel color values are initialized to black.
 When a ray is cast and an object hit occurs, the color associated with the intersected triangle is queried.
 The queried color is added to the image pixel at half magnitude/intensity.